TL-System/plato/examples/personalized_fl/README.md

 All hyper-parameters of `pflbases` should be placed under the `algorithm` block of the configuration file.

 ### For `fedavg_partial`
-- global_modules_name: This is a list in which each item is a string presenting the parameter name.
-When you utilize the `fedavg_partial.py` as the algorithm, the `global_modules_name` is required to be set under the `algorithm` block of the configuration file.
-Then, only the parameters contained in the `global_modules_name` will be the global model to be exchanged between the server and clients.
+- global_layers_name: This is a list in which each item is a string presenting the parameter name.
+When you utilize the `fedavg_partial.py` as the algorithm, the `global_layers_name` is required to be set under the `algorithm` block of the configuration file.
+Then, only the parameters contained in the `global_layers_name` will be the global model to be exchanged between the server and clients.
 Thus, server aggregation will be performed only on these parameters.
 If this hyper-parameter is not set, all parameters of the defined model will be used by default.
 For example,
     ```yaml
     algorithm:
-        global_modules_name:
+        global_layers_name:
             - conv1
             - bn1
             - layer1